LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Floating-point evaluation of compositions

 \subsection{Look-ahead mixed-precision evaluation}

-The two refinement approaches of Subsection~\ref{subsec:refined_eval} lead to very similar rounding error bounds for the composition.
-The accuracy of the inner computation manifests itself in the second term, which we aim to reduce as follows: select a binary vector $\Matrix{q} \in \{ 0,1 \}^{n}$ so that
+The two refinements in Subsection~\ref{subsec:refined_eval} lead to very similar componentwise rounding error bounds for the composition.
+The accuracy of the inner computation manifests itself in the second term, which we aim to reduce as follows.
+Denote